andrewnamhoang/cs680-restapi/README.md

 http://cs680-restapi.herokuapp.com/newUser
 ````

-The body of the response will contain five parameters:
+The body of the request will contain five parameters:
 username
 password
 firstname
 lastname
 email

-A successful registration will make the API respond the new users ID number in JSON:
+A successful registration will return the new users ID number in JSON:

 ````
 [